In the shadow of Syria's snipers | Pictures | Reuters

 In the shadow of Syria's snipers

-Civilians walk near upright buses barricading a street, which serve as protection from snipers loyal to Syria'more
+Children play near a bus barricading a street, which serves as protection from snipers loyal to Syria's Presidmore

-Rebel fighters of al-Jabha al-Shamiya (the Shamiya Front) run with their weapons to avoid snipers, north of Hamore

-Cloth used for cover from snipers is pictured in the besieged town of Arbeen in eastern Ghouta, Damascus Januamore

 A woman reporter runs with a rebel fighter to avoid snipers at the frontline against the Islamic State fightermore